pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

-Please note, if you want to use the Django ORM as infrastructure for an event sourced application, the you can use the application classes in the :doc:`application </topcis/application>` section of this documentation.
+Please note, if you want to use the Django ORM as infrastructure for an event sourced application, you can of course use the application classes described in the :doc:`application </topcis/application>` section of this documentation.

 When it comes to deployment, just remember that there must only be one instance of the application in any given process, otherwise its subscribers